U2UK261 + EC261 Both Apply

 We build your EasyJet-specific case

-We submit directly to EasyJet's legal team — not their consumer portal, which is optimised to minimise payouts.
+We submit directly to EasyJet's legal team — not their consumer portal, which is which may not always calculate the full statutory amount.
 For UK-departing flights, we always file under UK261 to ensure the correct sterling amount (up to £520).
-If EasyJet rejects within 8 weeks, we escalate to the UK CAA's ADR scheme, where EasyJet's approval rate for valid claims exceeds 85%.
+If EasyJet rejects within 8 weeks, we escalate to the UK CAA's ADR scheme, where EasyJet's ADR process is available for valid claims.

 3